-Lisa S. Stump is a graduate of the University of Connecticut and The Ohio State University, a Fellow of the American Society of Health System Pharmacists and was named a Health Information Management Systems Society (HIMSS) Most Influential Women in Health IT.
-Lisa is a goal-oriented leader who has successfully directed large-scale information technology initiatives and sets strategy for technology, digital medicine and analytics supporting the patient care, teaching and research missions of YNHHS and YSM.
-She lives in Southington, Connecticut with her husband and three children.
+Lisa S. Stump is a graduate of the University of Connecticut and The Ohio State University, a fellow of the American Society of Health System Pharmacists and was named a Health Information Management Systems Society (HIMSS) Most Influential Women in Health IT.
+Stump is a goal-oriented leader who has successfully directed large-scale information technology initiatives and sets strategy for technology, digital medicine and analytics supporting the patient care, teaching and research missions of YNHHS and YSM.
+She lives in Southington, Connecticut, with her husband and three children.

 Andrea Wary, M.Ed., BSN, RN

 Associate Vice President, Department of Emergency Medicine, Geisinger Health System